FlorenceBastaraud/virtual-stopwatch/README.md

 # A virtual stopwatch

-A small project where in which I created a virtual stopwatch
+A small project in which I created a virtual stopwatch

 ### ReactJS